Will my US/Canadian (or other foreign) cell phone work in Mexico?

 Why doesn’t my WhatsApp (or other calling) work with foreign numbers?

 WhatsApp accesses your built in contacts list for phone numbers.
 If you are experiencing problems making calls to other countries, first check your contact list.
-International calls require you to first dial the international access code for the country you are calling.
-From a land line this might be 001 or 011 or 52 or whatever, depending on the country being called and on where you are at the time.
+International calls require you to first dial the international access code, followed by the country code for the country you are calling, and then the 10-digit telephone number.
+From a land line these codes might be 001 or 011 or 52 or whatever, depending on the country being called and on where you are at the time.
 Cell phones make this easier than land lines.
 The best way to store international numbers in your cell phone is to make use of the + code instead of dialing 001 or 011 or whatever the international access code might be.
-So for every contact who’s phone number is in the US or Canada, precede their number with +1 in your contact list.
+So for every contact who’s phone number is in the US or Canada, simply precede their 10-digit number with +1 in your contact list.
 And for every contact in Mexico, precede the number with +52.
-By doing this, your phone will “figure out” the correct way to dial, regardless which country you are calling from.
+By doing this, your phone looks at what country you are currently in and will “figure out” the correct way to dial, regardless which country you are calling from.
 This makes international travel and calling very seamless.